m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 * Top Secondary Index Block (`reference_t`)

     The pointer to the top index block for this secondary index.

-* First Secondary Index Block with Free Space (`reference_t`)

-    Pointer to the first B+tree index block with space available.

-    TBD: Is that necessary at all?
-B-trees are managed by searching the rows and placing new rows where there is around the location where it needs to go (i.e. because it's sorted) This was probably as I was thinking about it.

-* Bloom Filter Flags (`uint32_t`)

-    The bloom filter of the primary filter can be used by secondary indexes as long as these are used as filters only and thus the key remains the same.
-In that case, the algorithm is set to "none" here.
-When the secondary index has a different key (i.e. it is used to sort the rows in a different order, possibly also filtering out some or even many rows).

-Fields Name to First Secondary Index Block are repeated for each secondary index.

 Note: to support our new "indexes" table, we would instead need a special case where the `"start_key"` is used so we can have a